Zetier/Texas-Cyber-Summit-2023-Talks/Hardware_Hacking_on_a_Budget:_Reverse_Engineering_Hardware_Tools/Clones/README.md

 ![image](https://github.com/Zetier/Texas-Cyber-Summit-2023-Talks/assets/142856655/be488ebd-c988-4111-b5de-01ea11a712d9)

 They are looking quite similar.
 Time to add values to match the resistor values.
 To do this, double click on a resistor and change the value tab to match the number from the OMG demonseed value.
+There are 2 68 ohm resistors and a 1.5k resistor.
+All of them are for the USB connection.

 ![image](https://github.com/Zetier/Texas-Cyber-Summit-2023-Talks/assets/142856655/dad8a894-5f68-4daf-b90b-4e0a7503e714)